oschneid/HS2020-hugo-netlify-CMS-test/site/content/program/awards.md

 ## Best Video Presentation

-n lieu of oral presentations, authors of all ToH short papers and technical papers were invited to prepare and submit a three-minute-long video presentation.
-All authors provided such a video, which can be accessed on the video presentations page of this website.
+In lieu of oral presentations, authors of all ToH short papers and technical papers were invited to prepare and submit a three-minute-long video presentation.
+All authors provided such a video, which can be accessed on the [video presentations](https://2020.hapticssymposium.org/program/video-presentations/) page of this website.

-This award will be selected through a community-based voting process.
-Each person associated with IEEE Haptics Symposium 2020 has the right to vote, including registrants, co-authors of all types of contributions, student volunteers, and members of the Organizing Committee, Program Committee, and Conference Editorial Board.
-Individuals are asked not to vote for videos produced by their own research team.
-The details of the voting process were distributed by email on June 13, and votes are due by June 19.
+This award was selected through a community-based voting process.
+Each person associated with IEEE Haptics Symposium 2020 had the right to vote, including registrants, co-authors of all types of contributions, student volunteers, and members of the Organizing Committee, Program Committee, and Conference Editorial Board.
+Individuals were asked not to vote for videos produced by their own research team.
+The details of the voting process were distributed by email on June 13, and votes were due by June 21.

-A committee of three experts will tally the votes and select the winner and any possible honorable mentions based on the votes received.
-The winner of the award will receive a monetary prize sponsored by [Facebook Reality Labs](https://www.facebook.com/careers/life/facebook-reality-labs-turning-ideas-into-realities).
-If any are selected, each honorable mention will receive a smaller monetary prize.
-These selected video presentations will also be shown in the livestream event.
+A coordination committee of three experts (Ildar Farkhatdinov, Katherine J. Kuchenbecker, and Claudio Pacchierotti) tallied the votes, removing those that were invalid.
+The Awards Chair then selected the one winner and the three honorable mentions based on the votes received.
+All selected video presentations were shown in the [livestream event](https://www.youtube.com/watch?v=1h-9czaJmOY).

 ## Most Exciting Work-in-progress Paper